-Six Months Ended June 30, 2023 Compared with Six Months Ended June 30, 2022
+Six Nine Months Ended June 30, 2023 September 30, 2023 Compared with Six Nine Months Ended June 30, 2022 September 30, 2022

-Total general and administrative expenses for the first six months of 2023 decreased by \$4.3 million primarily due to lower third party costs related to business development activities and growth projects as a result the 2022 Quarter included costs associated with the issuance of our Alkali senior secured notes and related sale of the assumptions used to value ORRI Interests, as well as costs associated with the divestiture of our outstanding awards previously owned Independence Hub platform.
-These decreases were partially offset by an increase in our long-term compensation expense during 2023.
+Total general and administrative expenses for the first six nine months of 2023 decreased by \$4.3 million \$4.6 million primarily due to lower third party costs related to business development activities and growth projects as the first nine months of 2022 Quarter included costs associated with the issuance of our Alkali senior secured notes and related sale of the ORRI Interests, as well as costs associated with the divestiture of our previously owned Independence Hub platform.
+These decreases were partially offset by an increase in our long-term compensation expense during the first nine months of 2023.